iivic/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

 Configure E-Commerce
 ********************

-You use the Course Administration Tool ("CAT") to finish configuring the two courses in your LMS instance.
+You use the E-Commerce Course Administration Tool ("CAT") to finish configuring the two courses in your LMS instance.

 #.
 Become the ``ecommerce`` user.